iendjinn/iendjinn/systems.markdown

 That being said, we had fun _in spite_ of the terrible design of these systems, and if you're reading this as someone getting started with home brewing just go for it.
 Listen to your players, focus on the fun and **evolve!**

-The following two are systems I've made recently, they haven't yet received a ton of play testing, but each has been through 5 or so sessions so far.
+The following are systems I've made recently, they haven't yet received a ton of play testing, but each has been through 5 or so sessions so far.
 If you do happen to read/play them and have feedback I'd love to hear it!

 Both of these are inspired by numerous systems, including but not limited to: